saifmukhtar/kinetic/docs/src/introduction.md

 To prevent this "mass-dictionary squatting," decentralized protocols instituted a gating function: **Financial Capital**.

 ### The Flaw of Capital-Gated Names
-Systems like ENS enforce recurring, annual monetary fees (payable in ETH) based on string length (e.g., \\(5/year for long names, \\)640/year for 3-character names).
+These systems enforce recurring, annual monetary fees based on string length.
 While financially gating the namespace solves the Sybil problem (it is too expensive to register every word), it introduces severe economic downstream effects:

 1. **Digital Landlordism:** A capital-gated registry inherently favors entities with the deepest financial liquidity.
 Wealthy speculators can afford the carry costs to hoard premium, short-character names.
 They sit on these names, extracting rent from legitimate developers or organizations who actually intend to build on them.
 This recreates the exact rent-seeking dynamics of Web2, simply replacing centralized registries with decentralized whales.
 2. **Developer Pricing-Out:** For a protocol meant to serve as a foundational network primitive (e.g., exposing a local port or routing a decentralized app), an annual monetary fee creates a continuous liability.
 Peer-to-peer network routing should not require a perpetual subscription fee.